PBS's Yang Cheers 'Progress' of Michigan Dems Passing 'Gun Safety'

 GELLER: Extreme risk protection orders are designed to be a preventative measure.
 So, if an individual is at risk of harm to self or others, an individual in that state -- in Michigan's law -- it could be family, household members, law enforcement and other groups -- could petition a court to make sure that they temporarily don't have access to firearms.

-So, while I won't say that any one policy here would have absolutely prevented what we saw at Michigan state and at Oxford High School the year before.
-We do know that these laws are being used every day to temporarily restrict access to firearms to someone at risk of gun violence.
+So, while I won't say that any one policy here would have absolutely prevented what we saw at Michigan state and at Oxford High School the year before, we do know that these laws are being used every day to temporarily restrict access to firearms to someone at risk of gun violence.

 YANG: And while the law being considered in the legislation now would expand the background checks to include guns shows -- close what's called the "gun show loophole."
 You've got to your south a state, Indiana, which has much less restrictive gun laws -- as the people in Chicago and Illinois know.
 So how do you solve that problem -- the sort of checkerboard nature of state laws and the fact that state borders are porous?